richardocampo88/richardocampo88.github.io/project2.md

 ## Project description

 This team project was a "creative authentication concept" that ties gaming to access of the system.
-As the program opens up, the user will see a welcome screen and then will be asked to start a round of Minefield.
-Once the user completes the round of Minefield, they will then be able to input their username and password to gain access to their own command interface or gui.
+As the program opens up, the user will see a welcome screen and then will be asked to start a round of Minesweeper.
+Once the user completes the round of Minesweeper, they will then be able to input their username and password to gain access to their own command interface or gui.
 If the inputted username and password are incorrect, the user will have to go back and complete another round of Minesweeper before they will be able to try again.
 The document stated that this concept was created to show off possible future technology and highlight the importance of proper authentication when it comes to granting users access to systems.
 The idea behind this concept was partially influenced by the movie *War Games*, released in 1983.

 ## How to compile and run the program